codejive/bootstrap/README.md

 4. **Execution Handover:** The script acts as a self-installer/updater wrapper.
 After ensuring the application is ready, it hands over execution to the application to be started.
 5. **Configuration Overrides:** Key variables, like the update frequency, can be configured without editing the main script file.

+## **Non-Features**

+These scripts do not handle:

+1. **PATH Modification:** They do not modify the system PATH or environment variables.
+The user must run the script from its location or add the application's bin directory to their PATH manually.
+2. **Dependency Management:** They do not install or manage dependencies for the application.
+It is assumed all required dependencies are part of the application package or already present on the system.
+3. **Complex Versioning:** They do not manage complex versioning schemes.
+The update check is based solely on file modification timestamps obtained from the download URL.
+4. **Rollback Mechanism:** There is no built-in rollback mechanism, or even an uninstaller, in case an update fails or introduces issues.
+5. **Multi-User Installations:** The installation is per-user and does not support system-wide installations.

 ## **Configuration**

 Configuration is managed in two ways: